Executive functions, depressive symptoms, and suicidal ideation in school-aged children

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.

-The publishing house “Universo Sur”, of the University of Cienfuegos, publishes the content of the Conrado Journal under a Creative Commons Attribution-NonCommercial-NoDerivs 4.0 International License.
+The publisher "Universo Sur", from the University of Cienfuegos, publishes the Conrado Journal under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).